 Jane Anderson’s Mother of the Maid was originally presented as a staged reading at the Berkshire Playwrights Lab during their 2014 summer season.

 by Lolita Chakrabarti

 August 6 – September 13

-An imagined version of true events, Red Velvet is the story of Ira Aldridge, the first African-American actor to play Othello on the English stage in 1833.
+An imagined version of real events, Red Velvet is the story of Ira Aldridge, the first African-American actor to play Othello on the English stage in 1833.
 Fresh from his critically acclaimed performances in Tamburlaine (TFANA) and The Iceman Cometh (BAM), OBIE Award-winning actor John Douglas Thompson stars as Ira Aldridge in this powerful play where lines are blurred between race, friendship, betrayal and art.

 by Stephen Wolfert (rights pending)

 directed by Eric Tucker

 August 28 & 29